 Join in your child's exploratory play by rolling balls or modeling how to turn pages in a book or blow bubbles.
-Your child may need modeling and support to investigate new textures or toys.
-Provide a variety of different types of toys that make different sounds and have different textures and edges.
-Shiny toys can be very enticing, as can toys that have movement and noise.
-Provide opportunities for humor and surprise with the toys.
+Your child may need modeling and types of toys that make different sounds and have different textures and edges.
+Shiny toys can be very enticing, as can toys that have movement and